 With our interconnected degrees in Engineering, ICT and Industrial Design, you can pursue exciting opportunities in diverse areas and learn how to address humanity’s global goals and challenges.
-This course covers all major engineering domains, so you get to experience what they’re like before deciding on your area of specialisation.
+This program covers all major engineering domains, so you get to experience what they’re like before deciding on your major.

 Engineering at Western

 The future presents significant challenges for managing the environment, infrastructure and technology.
 The world needs innovative engineering, applied science and design strategies.

 Get to experience areas like Civil, Construction, Electrical, Mechanical and Robotics and Mechatronics and then decide on your major.